martianatwork/node-eloquent/README.md

 ### CLI

-If you install relation globally (`npm install relation -g`) you can access the CLI methods to help create migrations, models, etc.
+If you install node-eloquent globally (`npm install @phpixel/node-eloquent -g`) you can access the CLI methods to help create migrations, models, etc.

 #### Migrations

-`relation make:migration User -m` -m will create a model as well
+`eloquent make:migration User -m` -m will create a model as well

 This will create a migration file that will allow you to build out tables.

 #### Models

-`relation make:model User`
+`eloquent make:model User`

 Creates a file in your current directory `/models/user.js` with a default model